 There are many fewer unintended consequences to having a hobby or two.
 They get your mind off the problems at work without the nasty hangover, and if you’re ever in the situation where you need to get your money back out of it, I can recover some of the money I’ve sunk into trains or baseball cards.
 You can’t do that with drugs or alcohol.
 A nostalgic hobby can even reverse some effects of aging.

-But beyond all that, I’ll remember a conversation I had four years ago for the rest of my life.
+But beyond all that, I’ll remember a conversation I had in 2011 for the rest of my life.
 I met a classmate I hadn’t spoken with since college to get his take on some stuff I was dealing with at the time.
 Like me, he is the son of a doctor.
 And he told me bluntly I needed to get away from that situation–the stress was going to shorten my life.

 Stress shortens your life.
 Any job is going to have some stress in it, so we can’t eliminate that.
 But we can deal with it, and a hobby that gets your mind onto other things and puts you in your happy place goes a long way toward that.